 What else can OnePoint Do?

-Additionally, the HCM is your guide to closely managing the Workers’ Compensation leave.
+Additionally, the Leave Management Module built into the HCM is your guide to closely managing the Workers’ Compensation leave.
 Eligibility for leave, entitlements under those leaves, and time previously taken, are calculated within the system rules.
 This ensures employees are paid correctly for their PTO by company rules for PTO and timesheet completion, if applicable.
 Utilizing seamless data transfer it is easier to track forms, documentation, and get the required signatures completed quickly and electronically.
 This level of case management streamlines processes to avoid the layered law landmines.

 Interested in Workers’ Compensation Strategies?